Jupyter Book is a distribution of the MyST Document Engine.

-For learning how to use Jupyter Book, this site will step you through high-level concepts, tutorials for step-by-step learning, and how-to guides to get things done.
-It will focus on use-cases for multi-document projects, like community knowledge bases and multi-page books.[1]
+This User Guide steps you through high-level concepts, tutorials for step-by-step learning, and how-to guides to get things done.
+It focuses on use-cases for multi-document projects, like community knowledge bases and multi-page books.[1]

 The Get Started guide covers basic steps to learn the basics of using Jupyter Book.